 Introduction to VLOOKUP Formula in Excel

 Using Vlookup along with IF Function in Excel is used to get conditional results on the basis of compared values.
-When we use IF function with Vlookup then the IF statement compares the result obtained from the vlookup statement with the selected value.
-An easy way to apply Vlookup with IF is first to apply Vlookup function with complete range then use this syntax with IF Statement.
+When we use the IF function with Vlookup, then the IF statement compares the result obtained from the vlookup statement with the selected value.
+An easy way to apply Vlookup with IF is to apply the Vlookup function with the complete range and then use this syntax with IF Statement.
 We can have any statement or output if the value obtained from vlookup comes TRUE or FALSE.
-And always quote the final statement which we want in inverted commas.
+And always quote the final statement, which we want in inverted commas.

 - Lookup value – This refers to a cell value or a text that you are looking for

 - Table_ array – Defines the range of cells or source where you want to look for the value.

 - Col_index_number – Number of the column from which you want to return the value.

 - Range_lookup – True or false to get the exact match or similar data.

 How to Use IF VLOOKUP Formula in Excel?